 In what schools can the fictional trial be presented?

 The Hate Crimes Education Task Force will offer the presentation at any school or organization throughout the State of Colorado that requests it.
+Download a flyer for teachers here.

 How do I schedule a presentation?